North–South Line (Jakarta MRT): Phase 1

 On 1 June 2013, the first three civil contracts for the 9.2 km underground section were signed.
 Three civil engineering contracts for the elevated section were signed in the third quarter of 2013.
 Construction work began in October 2013.

 Tunnelling was completed on 23 February 2017, meeting the target completion date.
 By October 2017, the construction of both elevated and underground line sections were completed.

 Ahead of its official opening, a limited public trial run was conducted from 12 March 2019 to 23 March 2019.
-The official opening ceremony was held on 24 March 2019 by the Indonesian president, Joko Widodo.
+The official opening ceremony was held on 24 March 2019 by President Joko Widodo.

 Phase 2

 A total of eight contracts were put up.